Lord of the Dance (musical): 2010 Return of Michael Flatley Reunion tour

 Flatley's return to performance in Feet of Flames Taipei in 2009 marked the first step to his return in the show.

 In April 2010, he announced that he would be returning to headline the Lord of the Dance show, with performances in Dublin's The O_{2}, Belfast's Odyssey Arena, London's O_{2} arena, Sheffield's Sheffield Arena, Manchester's MEN Arena, Birmingham's LG Arena, Nottingham's Trent FM Arena, Liverpool's Echo Arena, London's Wembley Arena, Newcastle's Metro Radio Arena in November 2010, with dates also announced in Germany, Switzerland & Austria, the first time he will have done so since 1998.

 This iteration of the show remained the same as the 1996 version but did not use the original castle courtyard stage set design, rather, upgrading it to a modern design consisting of seven erect rectangular screens with a set of stairs also acting as screens.
 New lighting was introduced and aircraft landing lights were used as stage lights to add to the effect.
 The reunion tour also featured updated and redesigned costumes from the original show as well as elements from Feet of Flames 1998 such as a live band, chanting monks, and the notable Feet of Flames solo.
+Some costumes were redesigned; one was that of Don Dorcha, who remained a mortal rival Celtic clan leader and warlord like the original iteration, with his iconic spiked medieval-style helmet and darker costume utilized to make him and the army (also bearing skull-like helmets) look menacing.

 The concerts in Dublin, London, and Berlin were filmed for a 3D concert film entitled Lord of the Dance 3D, later released on DVD and Blu-ray on 28 June 2011 under the title Michael Flatley Returns as Lord of the Dance in US and Canada, and 4 August in Australia, 12 September 2011 in the UK and October in Germany, France, Benelux and Scandinavia.
 The 3D version of the film was released only in Blu-ray in late 2011.

 Dangerous Games

 In 2014, Flatley created Dangerous Games, a revised spinoff of Lord of the Dance.
-While maintaining 50% of the numbers from the original show, new numbers were introduced, featuring dancing robots, new songs, new music by Gerard Fahey, and re-scores of Ronan Hardiman's pieces.
+While maintaining 50% of the numbers from the original show, new numbers were introduced, featuring dancing robots, new songs, new music by Gerard Fahy, and re-scores of Ronan Hardiman's pieces.

 The character of Don Dorcha was remade from a simple warrior and rival clan leader to an undead, demonic, humanoid/cyborg hybrid with new supernatural powers.
 In addition, the show used a more modern screen background.

+3oth Anniversary

+For the premiere of the 30th anniversary of Lord of the Dance in 2026 at the 3Arena, Flatley led the troupe in a one-off performance during the finale.